The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

-\textbf{Spheroidal bulge:} The spheroidal bulge component primarily constitutes of moderately metal-poor stars with high-\alphafe\ abundances.
-About 80\% of the stars have high-\alphafe\ ($\mu\approx0.25$) and the rest have low-\alphafe\ ($\mu\approx0.0$) abundances.
-The MDF can be fitted by three gaussian components - the main component with 60\% weight shows a peak at $\sim-0.60$ dex.
-The other two MDF components each with $\approx20\%$ weight have the GMM means at $-1.20$ dex and $\approx0.20$ dex respectively\footnote{(which are similar to the halo and the SMR component of the bar) -- this hints at a possible contamination from the halo and the bar.}.
-The stars show very high radial and vertical velocity dispersion with $\sigma_{V_{R}} \approx \sigma_{V_{R}}\approx100$\kms\ which support our classification of this group as the pressure-supported spheroidal bulge (slighly triaxial -- see further discussion) component and are comparable to literature values (e.g. \citealt{Arentsen2024} and references therein).
-The azimuthal velocity shows narrow distribution centered at 0 \kms\ with a smaller dispersion $\approx60$\kms\ because of the steps we adopted for the classification which include a cut in the apocenter radius which removes disc and halo contaminants, removal of the bar and the inner-thick disc stars and also a limit of the net angular momentum parameter, favoring the exclusion of stars with high positive/negative rotational velocities from the parent population.
-The distribution of orbital parameter $Z_{\mathrm{max}}$, $R_{\mathrm{apo}}$ and $R_{\mathrm{guide}}$ and the orbital density projections reveal a slightly-oblate spheroidal shape which extends $\approx3$ kpc from the galactic plane and the average radii (i.e. $R_{\mathrm{guide}}$) also show similar distribution to $\approx3$ kpc.
-We measure overall vertical and radial metallicity gradients of $\nabla[Fe/H]/\nabla{Z_{\mathrm{max}}} = -0.35\pm0.02$ dex/kpc and $\nabla[Fe/H]/\nabla{R_{\mathrm{apo}}} = -0.19\pm0.01$ dex/kpc\footnote{These gradient measurements however require larger samples to be robust, which will be the topic of a forthcoming paper. }.
-The $R_{\mathrm{apo}}$ show an extension in the radial direction, typical of triaxial component (see discussion in next Sections).
+\paragraph{Spheroidal bulge:} The spheroidal bulge component primarily consists of moderately metal-poor stars with high-\alphafe\ abundances.
+About 80\% of the stars have high-\alphafe\ ($\mu\approx0.25$), and the rest have low-\alphafe\ ($\mu\approx0.0$) abundances.
+The MDF can be fitted by three Gaussian components.
+The main component with 60\% weight exhibits a peak at $\sim-0.60$ dex.
+The other two MDF components, each with $\approx20\%$ weight, have GMM means at $-1.20$ dex and $\approx0.20$ dex, respectively\footnote{These are similar to the halo and the SMR component of the bar and hint at a possible contamination from the halo and the bar.}.
+The stars show very high radial and vertical velocity dispersions with $\sigma_{V_{R}} \approx \sigma_{V_{R}}\approx100$\kms\,, which support our classification of this group as the pressure-supported spheroidal bulge (slightly triaxial; see discussion below) component and are comparable to literature values (e.g. \citealt{Arentsen2024} and references therein).
+The azimuthal velocity shows a narrow distribution centred at 0 \kms\ with a smaller dispersion $\approx60$\kms\,, due to the steps we adopted, which include: a cut in the apocenter radius to remove disc and halo contaminants; the removal of the bar and the inner-thick disc stars; and a limit of the net angular momentum parameter, favouring the exclusion of stars with high positive and negative rotational velocities from the parent population.
+The distribution of the orbital parameters $\mathrm{Z_{max}}$, $\mathrm{R_{apo}}$, and $R_{\mathrm{guide}}$ and the orbital density projections reveal a slightly oblate spheroidal shape, which extends $\approx3$ kpc from the galactic plane.
+The average radii (i.e. $R_{\mathrm{guide}}$) also show a similar distribution to $\approx3$ kpc.
+We measure overall vertical and radial metallicity gradients of $\nabla[Fe/H]/\nabla{Z_{\mathrm{max}}} = -0.35\pm0.02$ dex/kpc and $\nabla[Fe/H]/\nabla{R_{\mathrm{apo}}} = -0.19\pm0.01$ dex/kpc\footnote{These gradient measurements, however, require larger samples to be robust and will be the topic of a forthcoming paper. }.
+The $\mathrm{R_{apo}}$ show an extension in the radial direction, typical of triaxial components (see discussion in the next sections).